What is the drug thought to do in the body?

 Phase 2 (LIGHTHOUSE)

-The Phase 2 trial (called Lighthouse), showed that Triumeq could suppress this genetic reactivation and may slow disease progression in people living with ALS.
-Triumeq was shown to be safe and well tolerated in people living with ALS.
-You can read more about this trial here.
+The Phase 2 trial (called Lighthouse), showed that triumeq could suppress the genetic reactivation and may slow disease progression in people living with MND.
+Triumeq was shown to be safe and well tolerated in people living with MND.
+However, this was a small open label trial, meaning it was not tested against a placebo and more evidence is needed to see if triumeq is beneficial for people with MND.
+You can read more about this trial here or in a publication here.

 Latest News